This post may contain affiliate links. See my disclosure policy.

 • 1 tablespoon fresh lemon juice, optional

-• 2 tablespoon extra-virgin olive oil, plus extra for drizzling, at room temp
+• 2 tablespoons extra-virgin olive oil, plus extra for drizzling, at room temperature

 • salt, to taste